Information Transmission and Processing in G-Protein-Coupled-Receptor Complexes: Methods

+The mathematical details of the framework are presented in the Appendix.
+Here we provide a conceptual outline of the approach without relying on formal derivations.

-To regulate cellular responses to external stimuli, biological information-processing systems must operate persistently and far from equilibrium, placing them in non-equilibrium steady states (NESS), a dynamic form of homeostasis.
-These states are maintained by continuous energy flow from nucleotide hydrolysis (e.g., ATP, GTP), with entropy dissipated into the thermal bath.
+Biological information processing requires molecular systems to operate persistently far from equilibrium.
+Cells maintain these non-equilibrium steady states through continuous energy flow from nucleotide hydrolysis, such as ATP or GTP consumption, with the resulting entropy dissipated into the surrounding thermal environment.
+These steady states are analogous to biological homeostasis, since they reflect stable yet energy-driven configurations.

+The theoretical framework begins with Landauer’s Principle, which states that information is associated with a thermodynamic cost and is linked to heat and entropy production \cite{sagawa2018second}.
+When a molecular switch erases information, it dissipates heat into the thermal bath \cite{jones2025thermodynamics}.
+Because energy is conserved, creating or transmitting information requires work.
+In biochemical systems this work is provided by conformational changes in the protein matrix in which the switch resides.
+For GPCR signaling, this matrix includes the receptor and its associated G proteins.
+The GPCR–G protein complex acquires usable energy from the excess concentration of extracellular ligand, and the binding reaction that includes ligand, receptor, and G protein is a ternary process \cite{burger2024positive}.

-The information content of an NESS remains stable over time, suggesting that it corresponds to a local or global extremum in information transmission.
-This aligns with the hypothesis that natural selection favors systems that maximize information flow under physical constraints.
-To formalize this, we quantify the information using mutual information \cite{shannon1963mathematical} and apply the calculus of variations to identify the extrema, constrained by the constant chemical flux supplied by the input of nucleotide-driven energy.
+The goal of the theory is to characterize the non-equilibrium steady states rather than the transient dynamics that lead to them.
+At steady state, the rate of information change is zero, which implies that the system occupies a local or global extremum of information flow.
+We assume that natural selection favors molecular organizations that maximize information flow under appropriate physical constraints.
+These constraints include the number of switches, the average energy of the switch configurations, and the average energy and entropy flux per switch.

+Within this framework, optimization yields the fraction of time that each switch resides in inactive or active configurations, which correspond to states with zero or nonzero chemical flux, respectively.
+The theory also determines whether an active configuration is more likely to occupy the on or off state.
+These quantities provide the basis for predicting downstream cellular responses to ligand stimulation.